perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 - **Active Directory:**
 	- Directory service that houses information about all network resources e.g. servers, printers, user accounts, groups of user accounts, security policies and other information
 	- Windows Server 2016 uses it to manage accounts, groups and other network management services

 - **Directory Service:**
 	- Responsible for providing a central listing of resources and ways to quickly find and access specific resources and providing a way to manage network resources

 - **Domain Controllers (DCs):**
 	- Servers that have AD DS server roles installed
 	- Contains writable copies of information in the Active Directory

 - **Member Servers:**
 	- Servers on a network managed by Active Directory that do not have Active Directory installed

 - **Domain:**
 	- Container that holds information about all network resources grouped within it
 	- Every resource is called an <u>object</u>

+- **Multi-master Replication**
+	- Each DC is equal to every other DC
+		- Contains the full range of information that composes the Active Directory
+		- If information on one DC changes, it is replicated to all other DCs

+> **Active Directory**